-3.2.2 Liquefaction Potential
+3.4.2 Liquefaction Potential

 Liquefaction is defined as a decrease in the shear resistance of loose, saturated, cohesionless soil (e.g., sand) or low plasticity silt soils, due to the buildup of excess pore pressures generated during an earthquake.
-This results in a temporary transformation of the soil deposit into a viscous fluid.
-Liquefaction can result in ground settlement, foundation bearing capacity failure, and lateral spreading of ground.
+This

-Based on a review of the Liquefaction Susceptibility Map of Walla Walla County (Palmer, et al., 2004), the site is located within an area shown as having a moderate to high liquefaction susceptibility; however, based on the soil types and depth of groundwater, our current opinion is that the risk of structurally damaging liquefaction settlement at the site is low.
+Based on a review of the Liquefaction Susceptibility Map of Walla Walla County (Palmer, et al., 2004), the site is located within an area shown as having a moderate to high liquefaction susceptibility; however, based on the soil types encountered and groundwater levels, our current opinion is that the risk of structurally damaging liquefaction settlement at the site is low.
 Subsequently, the risk of structurally damaging lateral spreading is also low.

-3.3 Pavement Design
+3.5 Pavement Design

-Pavement recommendations were developed using the American Association of State Highway and Transportation Officials (AASHTO) design methods and references the associated Washington Department of Transportation (WSDOT) specifications for construction.
+The provided pavement recommendations were developed using the American Association of State Highway and Transportation Officials (AASHTO) design methods and references the associated Washington Department of Transportation (WSDOT) specifications for construction.
 Our evaluation considered a maximum of two trucks per day for a 20-year design life.